FedReFT: Federated Representation Fine-Tuning with All-But-Me Aggregation: Introduction

 PEFT has emerged as the preferred method for efficiently adapting large language models (LLMs) without sacrificing performance.
 However, most PEFT approaches assume centralized data access, which is unrealistic in many real-world scenarios where data is distributed across users or devices with varying tasks and privacy concerns.
 Federated Learning (FL) offers a solution by enabling collaborative model training without centralizing data, but prior FL work often emphasizes task-specific tuning rather than learning generalizable representations.
 In practice, clients frequently work on diverse or specialized tasks, making global representation learning both more difficult and more essential.

 While PEFT typically modifies model weights, recent interpretability research highlights the potential of hidden representations, which encode rich semantic information.
-Representation Fine-Tuning (ReFT) \cite{Wu2024} leverages this by directly intervening in hidden layers, achieving stronger performance than methods like LoRA.
-Despite ReFT’s success in centralized settings, it has yet to be adapted for FL, where challenges such as data heterogeneity, varying model capacities, and limited computational resources complicate aggregation and reduce effectiveness.
-In order to study the challenges of representation-level fine-tuning under heterogeneous federated settings, and to evaluate the effectiveness of our proposed aggregation strategy, we put forward the following research questions:
+ReFT~\cite{Wu2024} leverages this by training small interventions that act as lightweight transformations on the model’s internal representations, steering model behavior for downstream tasks without altering the original weights.
+This representation-level adaptation enables ReFT to achieve stronger performance than weight-based methods such as LoRA.
+Despite ReFT’s success in centralized settings, it has yet to be adapted to FL setting, where challenges such as data heterogeneity, varying model capacities, and limited computational resources complicate aggregation and reduce effectiveness.
+To investigate the challenges of representation-level fine-tuning in heterogeneous federated settings and assess the effectiveness of our proposed aggregation strategy, we formulate the following research questions: \\ \textbf{RQ1:} How can representation-level updates be aggregated in FL while preserving semantic alignment across task-heterogeneous clients? \\ \textbf{RQ2:} Is simple weighted averaging sufficient for aligning semantically rich, hidden representations, or is a more robust and personalized strategy required to maintain local semantics while leveraging global knowledge?